-Mexico hobbles election agency that helped end one-party rule
+Mexico Hobbles Election Agency That Helped End One-Party Rule

 Many agree that spending could be trimmed, but say the changes adopted Wednesday strike at the heart of the watchdog’s most fundamental role: overseeing the vote.

 Electoral officials say the overhaul will force them to eliminate thousands of jobs — including the vast majority of workers who organize elections at the local level and install polling stations across the country.
-The changes also limit the agency’s control over its own spending and prevents it from disqualifying candidates for campaign spending violations.
+The changes also limit the agency’s control over its own spending and prevent it from disqualifying candidates for campaign spending violations.

 Uuc Kib Espadas, a member of the watchdog’s governing council, said the changes could result in “the failure to install a significant number of polling stations, depriving thousands or hundreds of thousands of people of the right to vote.”